 The Company recognizes the fair value of stock-based compensation awards expected to vest over the requisite service period as a charge against earnings, net of amounts capitalized.
 The Company's stock-based compensation awards are accounted for as equity instruments and are included in the "General and administrative" line item in the unaudited consolidated statements of operations.
-The Company capitalizes a portion of stock-based compensation, exploration or development of oil and natural gas properties into the full cost pool.
-Capitalized stock-based compensation is included as an addition to "Oil and natural gas properties" on the unaudited consolidated states.
+The Company capitalizes a portion of stock-based compensation for employees who are directly involved in the acquisition, exploration or development of oil and natural gas properties into the full cost pool.
+Capitalized stock-based compensation is included as an addition to "Oil and natural gas properties" on the unaudited consolidated balance sheets.